-6.3.1 Impacts assessment and mitigation measures on air quality periods.
+6.3.1 Impacts assessment and mitigation measures on air quality release dust particles and gaseous emissions which can affect the ambient air quality for the short periods.
 There may also be gaseous emissions from diesel generators and combustion of fuel for vehicle movements.
 Generally, this will adversely affect localized air quality for a short period.
 Criteria air pollutant and air emissions that would arise from the demolition of the proposed project are quantified and summarized below.